guhcostan/jira-mcp/README.md

 ### Error 401 - Unauthorized

-- Check if the token is correct
+- Check if the access token is correct
-- Confirm you're using Bearer Token (not Basic Auth)
+- Confirm you're using Bearer authentication with access token (not Basic Auth)
 - Verify the token hasn't expired
+- Ensure the token has the necessary permissions

 ### Server doesn't appear in Claude/Cursor